LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 ### 6:30 PM

 Got to finish Day 2 of Scala.
 I've already encountered some of the functional concepts in Java but I like how easy and clean it is to use function currying in Scala.

+## August 3, 2018

+### 7:52 AM

+Got to go through halfway of Day 3 for Scala.
+I'm surprised at the fact that XML syntax is supported in the language itself.
+The pattern matching feature is also cool.
+I've actually used it in Kotlin as the `when` expression.
+I'm actually seeing a lot of where Kotlin might have gotten it's inspiration from.